Are you struggling to figure out how to fold your shiny new stroller?

 5. The Folding Action

-Most strollers fold by pushing the handles toward the front of the stroller, folding at the middle.
+Most strollers fold by pushing the handle(s) toward the front of the stroller, collapsing it in the middle.
 The result is the handles sitting over the front wheels.

 They should have a latch that then locks the stroller closed.

 Here are some key things you need to be aware of when folding a stroller:

 - Safety: Ensure your child is safely away from the stroller when you begin the process so their fingers don’t get pinched.
 Watch out for your fingers as well (1).

 - Ensure it’s dry: Folding and storing a wet or damp stroller can lead to mold or mildew.
 Wipe it down with a towel or let it air dry outside first.

 - Avoid obstructions: If any fabric or straps are sticking out or you’ve left something in the basket underneath, the stroller may not collapse.
 Remove these obstructions and try again.